swiftlang/swift-evolution/proposals/0417-task-executor-preference.md

 }
 ```

-or, for a specific scope using the `withTaskExecutorPreference` method:
+or, for a specific scope using the `withTaskExecutorPreference` method.
+Notably, the task executor preference is in effect for the entire structured task hierarchy while running in a task or scope where a task executor preference is set.
+For example, the following snippet illustrates child tasks created inside of a `withTaskExecutorPreference`:

 ```swift
 await withTaskExecutorPreference(executor) {